 At this time he produced books on Justice in Wartime and Principles of Political Reconstruction.
 From that point on, it is fair to say, social reconstruction, politics, reform, never ceased to dominate his life.We must notice a split between Russell's philosophical thinking and his ethical or political views.
 Russell generally held that pure philosophy has little or nothing to do with moral values and with one's actions as a reformer or political activist.
 It was in fact a hallmark of the revolution in philosophy at Cambridge that Russell participated in early in the century, that philosophy should be strictly scientific, and that science has nothing to say about values as ends.
-"Philosophy throughout its history," he wrote in his scientific, factual, from the ethical or political "has been a source of much confused thinking."
-Indeed, the belief that metaphysics has any bearing on practical affairs is proof of logical incapacity."
-(8) The genuinely scientific philosophy, Russell wrote in 1914, "must not hope to find an answer to the practical problems of life."
+"Philosophy throughout its history," he wrote in his History of Western Philosophy, has consisted of two parts inharmonicusly blended"; the failure to separate the scientific, factual, from the ethical or political "has been a source of much confused thinking."
+Indeed, the belief that metaphysics has any bearing on practical affairs is proof of logical incapacity," (9) The genuinely scientific philosophy, Russell wrote in 1914, "must not hope to find an answer to the practical problems of life."
 (9) Reason can only advise as to means; as ORussell puts it, "There is no such think as an irrational aim except in the sense that it is impossible of realization."
-(10) Sharply separating the scientific from the moral in order to gain precision and clarity the Analytical philosophers were forced to abandon the latter realm to personal taste which cannot be argued about.
-A judgment of disapproval is just a cry of distaste."
-In Russell's own typically puckish way of putting it, to say, "I don't like the Emperor Nerod' is to say "Nero - o fiel" All judgments of value are based, in the last analysis, upon emotion."
+(10) Sharply separating the scientific from the moral in order to gain precision and clarity the Analytical philosophers were forced to any distaste,"I disapprove of adultery," or of economic greed, is exactly like "I hate spinach or "I can't stand rock music."
+In Russell's own typically puckish way of putting it, to say,"I don't like the Emperor Nero" is to say "Nero - o fiel" All judgments of value are based, in the last analysis, upon emotion."
 (11) It is true that Russell was never very happy with his writings on ethics (12); and around World War II, along with many others, he struggled to define a more objective standard.
-"I could not bring myself to think that Auschwitz was wicked only be because Hitler was defeated."
-But, he added, "the ghosts of Hobbes and Thrasymachus...seemed to jeer at me and say I was 'soft'."
-(13) In 1922 he wrote that "to apply moral terms to totally unacceptable.
-(14)
+"I could not bring myself to think that Auschwitz was wicked only b because Hitler was defeated."
+But, he added, "the ghosts of Hobbes and Thrasymachus...seemed to jeer at me and say I was 'soft'."(13) In 1922 he wrote that "to apply moral terms to totally unacceptable.(14)